Summary: in this tutorial, you’ll learn about a new type called C union and how to use it effectively in your program.

 Code language: C++ (cpp)

-In this tutorial, you have learned how to use C union and understand the differences between a union and a structure.
+In this tutorial, you have learned how to use a C union and understand the differences between a union and a structure.